Northern Lights Express

 The Northern Lights Express (NLX) project is a planned higher-speed rail service that would run 155 mi between Minneapolis and Duluth primarily in the U.S. state of Minnesota.
 A portion of the proposed line would run through neighboring Wisconsin to serve Duluth's "Twin Port" of Superior.
 Plans are to upgrade an existing BNSF Railway freight line to allow trains to travel at up to 90 mph.
 The train service would provide an alternative to travel along Interstate 35 corridor between Duluth and the Twin Cities.

 The proposed service's trains would mostly follow the same route as Amtrak's former North Star, except originating in Minneapolis rather than Saint Paul, and would stop at a suburban station, Foley Boulevard.
-The proposed line follows part of Amtrak's Empire Builder and Metro Transit's Northstar Line.
+The proposed line follows part of Amtrak's Empire Builder and Metro Transit's former Northstar Line.